dkt101/dkt101/_pages/infra.md

 title: "Infrastrcture Data"
 author_profile: true
 ---
 ## Resources for the Built Environment.
+#### This information can be used to figure out the type of roadways around you, find information on speeding conditions and congestion, learn about active projects on the roadways near you, and more.

 1. [Baltimore City Speed Camera Locations] (https://data.baltimorecity.gov/Transportation/Fixed-Speed-Cameras/aqgr-xx9h)
 1. [Maryland Statewide Traffic Cameras] (http://data.imap.maryland.gov/datasets/maryland-traffic-cameras-traffic-cameras/data)